 \begin{prop} The surface $S'$ may have one or two components $S_i'$, and $\chi(S_i')>\chi(S)$ for each component. \end{prop} \begin{proof} We have $\chi(S') = \chi(S) + 1$.
 If $S'$ has one component we are done, so suppose $S' = S_1' \sqcup S_2'$.
 Since $\alpha$ did not bound a disc in $S$, no $S_i'$ is a disc, hence $\chi(S_i')\leqslant 0$ that implies $\chi(S_i')> \chi(S)$ for $i=1,2$. \end{proof}

-A properly embedded connected orientable $S\subset M$ with $\chi(S)\leqslant 0$ is \emph{$\partial$-compressible} if it has a $\partial$-compressing disc, and \emph{$\partial$-incompressible} otherwise.
-See Fig.~\ref{incompressible3:fig}. \begin{cor} Let $S\subset M$ be any properly embedded surface.
+A properly embedded connected orientable compact $S\subset M$ with $\chi(S)\leqslant 0$ is \emph{$\partial$-compressible} if it has a $\partial$-compressing disc, and \emph{$\partial$-incompressible} otherwise.
+See Figure \ref{incompressible3:fig}. \begin{cor} Let $S\subset M$ be any properly embedded orientable surface.
 After $\partial$-compressing it a finite number of times it transforms into a disjoint union of spheres, discs, and $\partial$-incompressible surfaces. \end{cor}